-The 11 individuals who comprise the CASQA Board of Directors are elected by the membership for staggered two-year terms.
+The 11 individuals who comprise the CASQA Board of Directors are elected by the membership for staggered two-year terms, with a maximum of three consecutive terms.
 Officers of the Board are: Chair, Vice-Chair, Treasurer, and Secretary.
 Officers are elected by the Board of Directors and serve two–year terms.
 The Board meets bi-monthly at various locations throughout California and by conference call the other months.
-View the current Board of Directors' biographies below.
+View the current Board of Directors' biographies below, as well as their term timelines.
+If you are a CASQA member and would like to help lead the direction of CASQA, consider running for the Board (elections occur each Fall).

 The Board of Directors creates committees that accomplish the goals of CASQA, each consisting of two or more directors, and other persons that the directors may appoint.
-Standing Board Committees are: Audit, Awards, Bylaws, Events, Executive Program, Finance, Membership, and Vision.
+Standing Board Committees are: Audit, Awards, Events and Communications, Executive Program, Finance, Membership, and Strategic Planning.
 View details on the Board Committees below.

 Board of Directors